-The current table is shown below of the KJV 1611 numbers (in green) in ascending order and numbered 1 – 337.
+The current table of the KJV 1611 numbers (in green) is shown below in ascending order and numbered 1 – 337.

 It is significant to note that the Author has found that the total count of numbers, their listed count location in ascending order and the numbers themselves hold a special significance when analyzed from different perspectives.